FAQ

 Guests get one scan.
 Signed-in accounts get three scans.

-Buy Me a Coffee Pro supporters get a higher scan limit when their membership email matches their NotSlop Google email.
+Buy Me a Coffee Pro supporters get 15 scans when their membership email matches their NotSlop Google email.

 Does it include an SEO check?